CodeGuru15/React-Django/README.md

 10. Configure the views.py as per your requirement.
 11. Configure your urls as per your requirement in urls.py.

-To set up CORS in Django please follow the steps: https://pypi.org/project/django-cors-headers/
+\*\* To set up CORS in Django please follow the steps: https://pypi.org/project/django-cors-headers/

+\*\* How to set up MySQL database with Django:

+1. Install MySQL on your system.
+Note the username and password.
+2. Start MYSQL server from command prompt by 'mysql -u <username> -p'
+3. Enter the password.
+4. If successful, it will start the server.
+5. Create a database.
+6. Then navigate to the setting.py and enter the following details:
+   DATABASES = {
+   'default': {
+   'ENGINE': 'django.db.backends.mysql',
+   'NAME': 'your database name',
+    'USER': 'username',
+    'PASSWORD': 'database password',
+    'HOST': 'localhost',
+    'PORT': '3306',
+    }
+7. Then run 'python .\manage.py migrate' and it will create the defaults table as required.
+8. The database is successfully migrated with your project now.